Hawe family murders: Aftermath

+An inquest carried out in 2017 ruled that Alan Hawe died by suicide and that Clodagh, Liam, Niall, and Ryan Hawe were unlawfully killed.
+The inquest heard that Alan Hawe had been seeing a psychotherapist and that he was concerned about losing his reputation as a pillar of the community.

-Shortly after the murders took place, women's rights groups in Ireland (such as Women's Aid and the National Women's Council) criticized what they perceived as the overly sympathetic treatment of Alan Hawe in the Irish press.
+Shortly after the murders took place, women's rights groups in Ireland (such as Women's Aid and the National Women's Council) criticised what they perceived as the overly sympathetic treatment of Alan Hawe in the Irish press.

-Clodagh's sister and mother were reportedly left €50,000 in debt as a result of the legal costs of pursuing the release of document's pertinent to the investigation of the case.
-They were also critical of a lack of support provided by the state and by charitable organizations to their family and the families of murder victims in Ireland generally.
+Clodagh's sister and mother were reportedly left €50,000 in debt as a result of the legal costs of pursuing the release of documents pertinent to the investigation of the case.
+They were also critical of a lack of support provided by the State and by charitable organisations to their family and the families of murder victims in Ireland generally.

-The case was reviewed in 2019 following the efforts of Clodagh's family, following reports that Alan had been seen visiting the school at which he had been employed on the morning of the killings.
+The case was reviewed in 2019 following the efforts of Clodagh's family, following reports that Alan Hawe had been seen visiting the school at which he had been employed on the morning of the killings.

 Also in 2019, the school in which Clodagh had been employed unveiled a new hall named in her memory.

+In 2025, Jacqueline Connolly, the sister of Clodagh Hawe published a memoir Deadly Silence about the murders.
+In the book, Connolly highlights a number of failures by Gardaí investigating the case, including CCTV evidence that was mishandled, digital evidence that was overlooked, and 20 key witnesses who needed to be reinterviewed.
+Evidence that Alan had a secret phone which he used to access illegal pornography featuring children was also missed.
+Connolly has also called for Gardaí to be better trained in investigating murder-suicides.